xingyif/shrine/shrine-webclient/src/main/js/client/js-i2b2/cells/SHRINE/README.md

 # SHRINE References in I2B2 CODE:

+(Work in progress...will have instructions for building and running tests..e.t.c.)

 ### 	i2b2.events.networkIdReceived
 - CRC_view_History.js: line 499 (complete)
 this code can be alternatively accesssed via: i2b2.CRC.view.history.ContextMenu